 Popular holiday rental amenities in Berkshire

-Above are the weather conditions for Berkshire.
-July is the warmest month of the year in Berkshire with temperatures reaching a maximum average of 23°.
-January is the coolest month, with average minimal temperature reaching 1°.
-The rainiest month is October while the driest month is September.
+Check out the climate diagram for Berkshire.
+July is the warmest month in Berkshire, with average daily maximum temperatures of 23°.
+On the other hand, you could have temperatures dropping under 1° in January.
+The rainiest month is July, while the driest month is September.

 Holiday lettings in Berkshire provide country life near the big smoke